cmo-ft/mltoolkit/README.md

 - `Runners`: This directory contains scripts that manage model training, testing, and related processes such as model selection, hyperparameter tuning, and cross-validation.

-- `Tools`: This directory contains utility scripts that are used across the project.
+- `Tools`: This directory contains utility scripts that are used across the project. `Tools/Recorder.py` is used to make records in the end of each batch and in the beginning and end of each epoch.
+The Training results and monitoring of training is also done by this script.

 ## Usage